ral-facilities/datagateway-api/README.md

 ```

 To test a specific test class (or even a specific test function), you will
 need to use pytest itself through uv.
-If you want to change the python
-version use `uv venv -p 3.11` which will generate a virtual env with that
-version.

 ```bash
 # Test a specific file